 Which tool or design works best for which material?

-Materials for machining fall into three major groups: plastics, soft metals, and hard metals.
+Materials for CNC machining generally fall into three groups: plastics, soft metals, and hard metals.

-As a result, some materials are more often used and considered the industry standard compared to others.
-For instance, aluminum 6061-T6 or various types of mild steel are popular among machinists because they are easy to work with and possess great properties.
+As a result, certain alloys are used more often and considered industry standards.
+Aluminum 6061-T6 and various mild steels are popular because they are easy to machine and offer well-balanced properties.

 Are there software tricks that engineers should know to design for manufacturability?